JRMeyer/jrmeyer.github.io/_posts/2016-01-08-Installing-CMU-SPHINX-on-Ubuntu.markdown

 I recently installed Ubuntu 14.04 on my Lenovo Yoga, and it's time to reinstall SPHINX.

 When I installed SPHINX for the first time in September 2015, it was not a fun experience.
 I originally followed the instructions on [CMU's website][cmu-sphinx], but I couldn't seem to get it right.
 I tried a number of different approaches, using different blogs as guides, but I got nowhere.
 I first tried downloading Pocketsphinx, Sphinxtrain, Sphinxbase and Sphinx4 from CMU's [downloads page][cmu-downloads], but that didn't work.
 I also tried installing the version hosted on [SourceForge][cmu-sourceforge], but no luck there either.
 I finally decided to try cloning and installing the version on [GitHub][cmu-github], and that seemed to do the trick.
+However, at the end of this post I show how to install CMUCLMTK from SourceForge, because they don't have it on GitHub.

-So, I'm going to go through installation process again here, cloning from GitHub.
+So, I'm going to go through installation process again here.

 First, in case it's relevant for others I'm going to show a little info about my current setup.